Moving to Seoul, Korea

 When we asked people what advice they would give someone preparing to move to Seoul, they said:

 "Before moving to Seoul, expats should familiarize themselves with the language and culture of Korea.
 It is also important to research the cost of living in Seoul, as well as the availability of housing and transportation.
 Additionally, expats should be aware of the visa requirements for entering and staying in Korea.
 It is also important to research the job market in Seoul and the availability of healthcare services.
-Finally, expats should be aware of the cultural norms and etiquette in Korea, such as the importance of respecting elders and the use of honorifics," remarked one expat who made the move to Seoul.
+Finally, expats should be aware of the cultural norms and etiquette in Korea, such as the importance of respecting elders and the use of honorifics," said one expat in Seoul.

 How do I find a place to live in Seoul?